Failure Domains

 Coordination OverheadEfficiency Paradox

 The measurable computational and temporal cost of managing communication between distributed agents or services.
-Research shows this overhead grows super-linearly (exponent of 1.724) as agents increase, meaning three-to-four agents represent a practical ceiling before coordination costs exceed coordination value.
+In recent multi-agent scaling research, this overhead has been reported to grow super-linearly with agent count, with one controlled 2025 study reporting an exponent of approximately 1.724 and describing a practical three-to-four-agent ceiling under fixed-budget conditions before coordination costs exceed coordination value.

 Coordination TaxEfficiency Paradox